 Why?
-You’ll start to think about why you use certain gear, like having multiple overdrive pedals when you could use the guitar’s controls to add/remove distortion.
+You’ll start to think about why you use certain guitar gear, such as having multiple overdrive pedals, when you could use the guitar’s controls to add/remove distortion.
 Or, why you’ve chained your pedalboard together in that way.

 The more you think about your gear, the more you’ll try to use it better, which will make you a better guitar player!

 So let’s see how far my $1000 dream guitar rig budget stretches and what we can purchase for this small amount!
 Let’s shop!